-If the style is the last thing on your mind when you are deciding which blue light blocking glasses to go with, then this is your pair.
+If the style is the last thing on your mind when you are deciding which blue light-blocking glasses to go with, then this is your pair.
 This is the pair that is often used in labs and has been used in some studies.
 When I look at them I immediately think of safety glasses, but for a pair of glasses that absorbs 98% of blue light and cost around $10, it’s not too bad.

 If style is more important to you then take a look at these high-quality Gunnar frames.
 As I mentioned above, Gunnar has been in this business for a while, and their patented technology is one of the best in the market today.
 These lenses filter out 65% of harmful blue light from digital devices and will help reduce the risk of long-term damage to your eyes from blue light.
 Gunnar tends to pay attention to every detail when they make their glasses, giving them wide lenses to give you a nice unobstructed view and protection.

-This is another stylish and simple frame by Gunnar that can provide you with protection from blue light, and still match with every outfit in your closet.
-This is the perfect accessory to your digital lifestyle and is fitted with Gunnar’s patented technology to give you optimum protection against blue light.
+This is another stylish and simple frame by Gunnar that can provide you with protection from blue light, and still match every outfit in your closet.
+This is the perfect accessory for your digital lifestyle and is fitted with Gunnar’s patented technology to give you optimum protection against blue light.

 Cyxus Blue Light Filter Glasses